Why your friends and family make horrible customers.

 We trust our friends and family.
 We trust their advice and their opinions but when it comes to the success of your small business you need to put your trust in yourself and knowing what you are worth.

-If you are a Profit School Member you have access to the information to help you understand what part of your product or service is profit, and how to charge correctly to make sure you aren’t working for free.
+If you are a Members Club member you have access to the information to help you understand what part of your product or service is profit, and how to charge correctly to make sure you aren’t working for free.

 Your friends and family probably are not your target market!